OWASP/owasp-mastg/Document/0x03-Overview.md

 > some comments are in blocks like this, some are in italics within paragraphs.
-In-line italics are marked with a "Q-" so you can search for those instances
+In-line italic notes are marked with a "Q-" so you can search for those instances
-> to do a technical review of my edits, track changes within git or paste the past version and this version of the doc into a diffchecker such as https://www.diffchecker.com/

 # Introduction to the OWASP Mobile Security Testing Guide

 The OWASP Mobile Security Testing Guide (MSTG) is an extension of the OWASP Testing Project that performs security testing of Android and iOS mobile devices.

-The goal of this project is to help people understand everything they need to know about testing Android and iOS applications.
-MSTG delivers a complete suite of test cases designed to address the [OWASP Mobile Top 10 security risks](https://www.owasp.org/index.php/Mobile_Top_10_2016-Top_10) and the requirements of the [Mobile Application Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
+The goal of this project is to help people understand everything they need to know about testing Android and iOS apps.
+MSTG delivers a complete suite of test cases designed to address the [OWASP Mobile Top 10 security risks](https://www.owasp.org/index.php/Mobile_Top_10_2016-Top_10) and all [Mobile Application Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs) requirements.

->Do we want to give links to those 3 resources/standards mentioned above (if these links exist)?
-Do we want to link to the OWASP Testing Project?
-May also want to link the first instance of OWASP to the main site?
-Are we avoiding links?
-What are the ways/forms this book is being published?*

 ## Why Do We Need a Mobile Application Security Testing Guide?

 New technology always introduces new security risks, and mobile computing is no exception.
 Security concerns for mobile apps differ from traditional desktop software in some important ways, including portability and novelty.
 Modern mobile operating systems are arguably more secure than traditional desktop operating systems, but problems can still appear when we don't carefully consider security during mobile app development.
 Data storage, inter-app communication, proper usage of cryptographic APIs, and secure network communication are only some of these considerations.

->The second paragraph that used to be here is kinda repeated below in Local Data Storage, so I removed the duplicate content and just hinted at it, keeping the explanation down below.

 ## Key Areas in Mobile Application Security (AppSec)

-Many mobile application penetration testing tools have a background in network and web app penetration (app pen) testing, a quality that is valuable for mobile app testing.
+Many mobile app penetration testing tools have a background in network and web app penetration (app pen) testing, a quality that is valuable for mobile app testing.
 Almost every mobile app talks to a backend service, and those services are prone to the same kinds of attacks we are familiar with in web apps on desktop machines.
 Mobile apps differ in that there is a smaller attack surface and therefore more security against injection (attackers supply input to a program) and similar attacks.
 Instead, we must prioritize data protection on the device and the network to increase mobile security.

-Let's discuss the key areas in mobile application security.
+Let's discuss the key areas in mobile app security.

 >Maybe it's a good idea to number each security area below to keep it tied into this introductory sentence above?
 Maybe not, let me know your thoughts.